crisweber2600/animated-guide/README.md

 15. Customize provider roots and enable linking with `--link` and `--parallel` flags.
 16. Verify your environment with `dotnet test --no-build --no-restore` before making changes.
 17. Combine providers with the orchestrator service to analyze multiple drives.
+18. Run `dotnet restore` before building to ensure all NuGet packages are available.
+19. `WorkerQueue` enables parallel linking by processing duplicate groups concurrently.
+20. Test coverage reports are stored under `DupScan.Tests/TestResults` for review.
+21. Use `GRAPH_BASEURL` to override the default Graph service URL during local testing.
+22. The CI workflow automatically runs `dotnet format` and the full test suite.

 ## Duplicate Detection
 The core library exposes `FileItem` and `DuplicateGroup` models.
 The